ernesto1/monochrome/README.md

 - A paginated list of new package updates for the Fedora **dnf** package manager
 - Torrent uploads and downloads for the **transmission** bittorrent client
 - Music player support for **Rhythmbox** and **Spotify**
-- Read/write io usage for swap disk space
+- CPU (user/system/iddle/waiting on io) usage breakdown, read/write io usage for swap disk space

 These details are retrieved with the use of [small scripts](https://github.com/ernesto1/monochrome/wiki/Scripts).